32u2/simple-shop/NOTES/README.md

 The simple choice was [Laravel Jetstream](https://jetstream.laravel.com/2.x/introduction.html) - it comes with Fortify for authentication, with the advantage of catering for both Laravel auth as per the brief, or for "headless" (jwt) auth fit for the mobile app, SPA, or exposed API.
+The alternative was Cartalyst's Sentinel, or somewhat older Sentry.

 # Dev manners